Fighting Vipers: Regional differences

 The original Japanese version had a large amount of advertising for Pepsi, due to product placement agreements with Sega at the time.
-This licensing was removed in the US and PAL versions.
+This licensing was removed in the US and PAL versions because the promotional campaign involving Pepsi was never taken outside of Japan.

-In the US and PAL versions, Honey has been renamed as Candy.
+In the Japanese version, the character Candy is named Honey.

 Reception

 In Japan, Game Machine listed Fighting Vipers on their December 15, 1995 issue as being the most popular arcade game at the time.
 It went on to be one of the top five highest-grossing arcade printed circuit board (PCB) software of 1996 in Japan.
 It was considerably less popular in North American arcades.

 Reviewing the arcade version, Next Generation called Fighting Vipers "a beautiful, highly polished, polygon-rendered and texture-mapped game featuring brand new characters, unprecedented closed-in arenas (for a 3D fighter), a slightly different set of fighting strategies using armor, and a more cinematic style of viewing."
 The reviewer also praised the more intuitive button combinations used to execute moves.
 Despite this, he concluded that the game fails to measure up to recent fighting games, chiefly due to the "strained" character designs: "Raxel, Jane, Picky, Sanman are undeniably trendy and conclusively uncool ...
 They lack the artful, graceful movements of VF2's Lau, Sarah, or Pai."

 In reviews for the Saturn version, the barrier mechanics - allowing players to beat opponents against or through walls and use them to launch attacks - were met with universal approval.
 Most were also enthusiastic about being able to break off an opponent's armor for extra damage, though Crispin Boyer and Sushi-X of Electronic Gaming Monthly felt the amount of flesh exposed when a fighter's armor is broken off amounted to cheap lewdness.
 While some complained of reduced polygon counts and occasional slowdown compared to the arcade version, the conversion to the Saturn as a whole was well-regarded, with critics especially praising its retention of the arcade version's smooth animation, its use of light sourcing, and the Saturn-exclusive features.
 GameSpot concluded, "If you have a Saturn, this is the fighting game to own.
 If you don't, Fighting Vipers gives you a good reason to get one."
 GamePro said it "is one of our favorites because it's fast, sexy, and easy."
 And while most critics felt that Fighting Vipers clearly falls short of Virtua Fighter 2, Rich Leadbetter of Sega Saturn Magazine said it "is far more of a gratifying experience to the average gamer than VF or its sequel" and a Next Generation reviewer concluded, "VF2 is one of the best games of all time, but Fighting Vipers nearly eclipses it."
+In Japan, Famitsu scored it 37 out of 40.